 Speak to us for FREE and confidential advice regarding an alcohol problem, whether its you or a family member/friend.
 You are not alone.GET IN TOUCH TODAY

 In today’s society, alcoholism and alcohol addiction are treated like other mental health conditions and illnesses.
-Like any health condition, an alcohol addiction can affect anyone from any background regardless of their financial or living circumstances.
+Like any health condition, alcohol addiction can affect anyone from any background regardless of their financial or living circumstances.

 It is hard to determine a sole reason for alcohol addiction and why it develops in some people and not in others, although research has pointed to a combination of genetic, behavioural and social environment factors that play contributing roles.
 Alcohol addiction affects hundreds of thousands of people around the world, and you are not alone if you think that you or a loved one may be suffering from it.
 Being addicted to alcohol can become a long-term issue with long-standing health consequences for the brain and organs such as the liver.

-If a person suffering from an alcohol addiction also tries to quit, it is likely that they will experience potentially dangerous withdrawal symptoms due to chemical alterations in the brain caused by alcohol.
+If a person suffering from alcohol addiction also tries to quit, it is likely that they will experience potentially dangerous withdrawal symptoms due to chemical alterations in the brain caused by alcohol.
 To feel better, they may need to consume alcohol, which could be incorrectly stigmatised in society as irresponsible.
 This cycle of behaviour makes it very difficult for a person struggling with alcohol addiction to break the habit for good.

 What Are The Symptoms Of Alcohol Addiction?